 In response, Attorney General Jeff Sessions publicly released a letter to Congress which objected to the amendment, stating:

 I believe it would be unwise for Congress to restrict the discretion of the Department to fund particular prosecutions, particularly in the midst of an historic drug epidemic and potentially long-term uptick in violent crime.
 The Department must be in a position to use all laws available to combat the transnational drug organizations and dangerous drug traffickers who threaten American lives.

 This letter appears to indicate that the current position of the Justice Department is that medical marijuana is still prohibited by federal law.
-As an increasing number of states, including Florida, begin the process of regulating medical marijuana, what remains unclear is whether the federal government will continue to arrest and prosecute individuals who, like Aaron Sandusky, are in legal compliance with the laws of their own states.
+As an increasing number of states, the process of regulating medical marijuana in Florida has begun.
+What remains unclear is whether the federal government will continue to arrest and prosecute individuals who, like Aaron Sandusky, are in legal compliance with the laws of their own states.